IN THE SUPREME COURT OF THE STATE OF MONTANA [PDF]

 This record establishes beyond dispute that the legislative and executive branches consider the State’s response to the climate crisis-which the State fully recognizes exists-to be a matter of political discretion, not legal obligation.
 Petitioners respectfully submit that it therefore falls to the judicial branch, and uniquely to this Court, to exercise original jurisdiction to decide the scope of the duty imposed by Montana’s constitution and statutes to preserve and protect the atmospheric trust for present and future generations, and whether that duty allows continued inaction by the political branches.

-2. The Montana Constitution and public trust doctrine obligate the State of Montana to hold the atmosphere in trust for present and future
+2. The Montana Constitution and public trust doctrine obligate the State of Montana to hold the atmosphere in trust for present and future generations.

 a.
 The scope of the public trust doctrine is broad and far reaching.